wp-plugins/total-security/readme.txt

 * Hide "wp-admin" folder.

 > Best practices on security combined into one plugin!
-It does not remove or modify anything.
-That is left to the user to do.

 = Usage =